ahmednasri05/Supermarket-Online-Shoping/README.md

-Interactive CLI suppermarket project using C++ and MySql Lite Local Database.
+Interactive CLI suppermarket project using C++ and Sqlite Local Database.

 This project was a part of the course "Introduction to Computer Programming"